-All told, this guide has ended up as about 150,000 words worth of content, with hundreds of pictures and illustrations to further flesh it out.
+All told, this guide has ended up as about 150,000 words worth of content (with the bulk of that being presented freely here), with hundreds of pictures and illustrations to further flesh it out.
 As before, there is no military fluff here.
 Every topic covered is truly relevant to the series - whether in the vanilla game or in one of countless community modifications or missions.

 As before, the point of this guide is to convey material that truly is relevant to Shack Tactical's style of realism-combined-with-fun combat simulation.
 This is the sort of information that our players use every session to work as a well-oiled and diverse team.
 We have maintained a very pragmatic outlook on military simulation (milsim) and have taken every measure possible to avoid doing things "because the real military does them" and thus becoming what we call "hardcore milsim".

 In our eyes, hardcore milsim is chock-full of "tactical fluff" that is irrelevant to the games at hand.
 This hardcore milsim typically presents itself though excessive rules, regulations, attempted recreations of full military rank structures far beyond what is relevant in the scope of your average Arma mission, doing things "because the real military does them" regardless of their actual application to the game at hand, and other things that we believe do not have a place in these games.